stvkoch/simple-query/README.md

     }
     ...

+## Why we not build onw string sql?

+Using SQL Builder you can:

+    - create powerful query without specific order.
+    - use bind values
+    - create easy subquery conditions using query object
+    - apply patterns to interprete request and build personal queries
+    - not dependent of ORMs

 ## About Model

 Model allow to separate table structures to avoid conflicts when you want to create more complex queries.